August Weenaas: Biography

-Weenaas took active part in the movement which resulted in the friendly separation of the Norwegians from the Scandinavian Augustana Synod, at the meeting held at Andover, Illinois, in June 1870.
-He was one of the organizers of the Conference of the Norwegian-Danish Evangelical Lutheran Church of America at the following meeting held at St. Ansgar, Iowa in August of the same year.
+Weenaas took active part in the movement which resulted in the friendly separation of the Norwegians from the Scandinavian Augustana Synod at the meeting held at Andover, Illinois, in June 1870.
+He was one of the organizers of the Conference of the Norwegian-Danish Evangelical Lutheran Church of America at the following meeting held at St. Ansgar, Iowa, in August of the same year.
 From January 1870 until June 1876 he edited the official paper of the Conference called Lutheraneren og Missionsbladet.

-His wife, Valborg died in September 1873 and subsequently his two young daughters also died.
+His wife, Valborg, died in September 1873 and subsequently his two young daughters also died.
 In 1876, Weenaas returned to Norway.
-In 1882, he returned to the United States with his second wife, Marie and several of their children.
-The family lived in Red Wing, Minnesota where Weenaas taught theology at the Red Wing Seminary from 1882 to 1885 before returning to Norway, where he engaged in pastoral work.
-Upon his return to Norway he received appointment as pastor at Søndmøre in Ålesund, More og Romsdal.
+In 1882, he returned to the United States with his second wife, Marie, and several of their children.
+The family lived in Red Wing, Minnesota, where Weenaas taught theology at the Red Wing Seminary from 1882 to 1885 before returning to Norway.
+Upon his return to Norway he received an appointment as pastor at Søndmøre in Ålesund, More og Romsdal.